 If we’re going to win a generation, then the Church (capital C) is going to need to shake itself out of complacency and recapture the raw heart & essence of Jesus message.
 Think for a moment about the first line of the most well known verse in the bible – ‘For God so loved the world‘.
 That one statement tells us everything about the ONE we worship.
 If it matters to him, it ought to matter to us.
 In the end, that’s what REALLY matters.

-University is an experience that many deem the ‘best years of your life’.
+University is an experience that is one of the best times of your life.
 I used to think that this was just because of the no-rules, no-parents, lets-get-drunk-every-night aspect.
 Personally, that’s never been my scene.
-So when I arrived at uni as a fresher, I thought they might be ‘alright years’, but my expectations were pretty low.
-Boy, did God teach me a lesson!
+So when I arrived at uni as a fresher, I thought they might be ‘alright years’.
+Truth is, my expectations were pretty low.
+Boy God was about to teach me a huge lesson!

-It’s an experience unlike any other where we are surrounded by thousands of total strangers, where we learn to feed ourselves with no money, and where we actually have to wash our own clothes too!!
-In the process, we turn into caffeine addicts, and sometimes, it can even feel like someone’s idea for a mad reality TV drama!
+It’s an season unlike any other where we are surrounded by thousands of total strangers, where we learn to feed ourselves on very little money, and where we actually have to wash our own clothes too!!
+In the process, we turn into caffeine addicts, and sometimes, it can even feel like someone’s idea of a mad reality TV show!
 But amongst all the craziness, university is a time where God can seriously challenge us, build us, and influence us to become the people we’re designed to be.

 There are a few things I think are really important to remember when you enter university and throughout the following years where so many life changing things will happen: